lammps/lammps/doc/src/Tools.rst

 available in that executable.

-- For style commands it will expand to available styles of the corresponding categrory (e.g. pair styles after a :doc:`pair_style <pair_style>` command).
+- For style commands it will expand to available styles of the corresponding category (e.g. pair styles after a :doc:`pair_style <pair_style>` command).

 - For :doc:`compute <compute>`, :doc:`fix <fix>`, or :doc:`dump <dump>`